torriem/QtAgOpenGPS-wiki/Build For Android Linux.md

 # Compiling for Android
 Warning: If you cannot build QtAOG on your desktop, do not attempt this.
 It must build on your desktop to work here.
-See [Installing And Compiling](https://github.com/torriem/QtAgOpenGPS/wiki/Installing-and-Compiling) if you have not done so.

 ## Configure Android Settings in QtCreator
 Click "Configure Android" in the bottom Right.
 If you don't see, select Edit > Preferences > Devices > Android<br>